 Darkness covered the land from noon to three in the afternoon, the time when Passover lambs were being slaughtered.
 Jesus loudly quoted the start of a messianic Psalm: "Eli, Eli, lema sabachthani?" - "My God, my God, why have you forsaken me?"
 That Psalm continues: "All those who see Me ridicule Me; They shoot out the lip, they shake the head, saying, 'He trusted in the LORD, let Him rescue Him; Let Him deliver Him' ...
 They pierced My hands and My feet ...They look and stare at Me.
 They divide My garments among them, and for My clothing they cast lots."
 Some people thought he was calling for Elijah.
-(Matthew 27:45-49; Mark 15:34; Psalm 22:1, 7-8, 16-18)
+(Matthew 27:45-49; Mark 15:34; Psalm 22:1, 7-8, 16-18 KJV) Jesus quoted that messianic psalm as he literally fulfilled it on the cross.